slawinski/slawinski-dev/blog/netlify-functions-with-npm-packages.md

 npm i
 ```

-And you're all set to hit your endpoint either in browser or in Postman.
+And you're all set to use your Netlify Function!

 P.S.
 To locally test that function run: